GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 ### Filesystem Management

 By default each cluster creates two shared filesystems: one at */opt/cluster* to hold installed applications and one at */home* to hold job files for individual users.
 Both can be customised if required.
 Additional filesystems may be created and mounted to the clusters.
+Note that filesystem resources have their own life cycles and are managed independently to cluster.

 #### Create new filesystems